flaneurette/Natural-Grammar/README.md

 # Natural-Grammar

-A class to process text and auto-correct in natural grammar, which follows the Chicago style code.
-The class also contains hundreds of fragments that I extracted from reading and editing news articles and books.
-It also has a small thesaurus of most used words.
+A class to process text and auto-correct in natural grammar, which auto-corrects: Punctuation, angelicized words, past-tense, indivisible words, invalid comparisions, contractions, exageration, and follows the Chicago style guide.
+It also uses a small thesaurus.
+The contains hundreds of fragments which I extracted from reading and editing news articles and books.

+# License
+Copyright 2019 Alexandra van den Heetkamp.
+This class is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published      by the Free Software Foundation, either version 3 of the License, or any later version.

 # Example text